SchneiderElectricOrebro/Sim2Automatisation/readme.md

 Contributions are welcome!
 If you have improvements or new macros to add, please submit a pull request or open an issue.

+### Module1

+Macro1 Subroutine:

+- Selects cell C2.
+- Sets a formula in cell C2.
+The formula references cells in the "Queue Group" sheet and includes some invalid references (#REF!).

+Macro2 Subroutine:

+- Selects cell C2.
+- Sets a formula in cell C2 that references cells in the "P&R Lines" and "Queue Group" sheets.
+- Selects cell D2 and sets a similar formula.
+- Selects cell E2 and sets a similar formula.
+- Selects cell E3.

+Required Data:

+- Macro1: Needs data from the "Queue Group" sheet.
+- Macro2: Needs data from the "P&R Lines" and "Queue Group" sheets.

 ## License

 This repository is licensed under [insert license type].
 Please review the license file for more details.